footballhead/pre-ablo/README.md

 Initially created by Strange Bytes, we forked it to add our own modifications.

 This implements a subset of DirectDraw (the parts used by Diablo) to use a DirectX 9 backend.
 This works better on modern Windows than the default DirectDraw implementation.
 It also allows for window mode and other graphics related customizations.

+### dplaywrapper

+We have a custom dplay.dll: https://gitlab.com/moralbacteria/dplaywrapper

+This is a DLL without any functionality.
+It replaces the need for the official DPLAY.DLL.
+It's also intended that this will house custom patches in the future.

 ### CI/CD Pipeline